LiskArchive/lips/proposals/lip-introduce_certificate_generation_mechanism.md

 #### Block Verification

-As part of the verification of a block header `blockHeader` as described in the [LIP "Update block schema and block processing"][block-header-lip], the property `aggregateCommit` has to be verified, i.e., the following function has to return `True`.
+As part of the verification of a block header `blockHeader` as described in [LIP 0055][block-header-lip], the property `aggregateCommit` has to be verified, i.e., the following function has to return `True`.

 ```python
 verifyAggregateCommit(aggregateCommit):